Chula Vista Foreclosure Defense Attorneys

 The good news is that filing for bankruptcy can stop the foreclosure process at any point before the auction takes place.
 This means that you can choose to file for Chapter 7 bankruptcy or Chapter 13 bankruptcy in the final days leading up to a sale and still potentially save your home.

-The bankruptcy process can help you reorganize your finances so that you can avoid the risk of foreclosure in the future.
+- You can reorganize your finances to create more affordable monthly payments.
 Though Chapter 7 bankruptcy does include a liquidation element, you can exempt many of your assets – including equity in your home.
 We can help you maximize these exemptions while minimizing losses.
 In a Chapter 13 bankruptcy, your outstanding debts will be consolidated into a single monthly payment.

-No matter which type of bankruptcy you file for, you will most likely be able to discharge unsecured debts once you complete the process.
+- You can discharge unsecured debts to free up your money for your home payments.
 While you cannot discharge missed mortgage payments, you can be absolved of other types of debts, freeing up funds to catch up on payments.
 Our team can help you strategize on how best to leverage bankruptcy’s tools to protect your home and other interests.

 We Will Fight for You